Things to do and see at Lake Bunyonyi – a Magical Lake in Uganda

 You can hike, take nature walks both on the Islands and around the Lake – your backdrop, for the most part, will the scenic Lake Bunyonyi.

-The walks are not strenuous and can be taken at your pace, guides go with you that you do not get lost and do not miss one of the highlights of your walk.
+The walks are not strenuous and can be taken at your pace, and guides go with you that you do not get lost and do not miss one of the highlights of your walk.

-Your hike can also include some of the idyllic hamlets and villages with their terraced Gardens that surround the lake.
+Your hike can also include some of the idyllic hamlets and villages with their terraced gardens that surround the lake.
 Keep your camera handy and enjoy Lake Bunyonyi.

 5. Mountain Biking:

-Bike rides can be all day long or just a few hours, you will have a guide with you or our safari vehicle will be near to help you if necessary.
+Bike rides can be all day long or just a few hours, you will have a guide with you, or our safari vehicle will be near to help you if necessary.

 You can go birding on one of the 29 islands on Lake Bunyonyi and combine it with a dugout canoe or motorized boat adventure.

-6. Cultural Interactive Village Visits:
+7. Cultural Interactive Village Visits:

-Interactive cultural visits in villages, hamlets on one of the islands or in the surrounding countryside including the Batwa Pygmy People who were the original people of the forest and today struggle in their quest of survival away from their beloved forest.
+Interactive cultural visits in villages, hamlets on one of the islands, or in the surrounding countryside, including the Batwa Pygmy People who were the original people of the forest and today struggle in their quest of survival away from their beloved forest.

 Don’t Miss the Colorful Rutinda Market Day on Mondays and Fridays – the Place to be on Lake Bunyonyi

-7, Crayfish – A Foodie Adventurer’s Delight:
+8. Crayfish – A Foodie Adventurer’s Delight:

-Try some Lake Bunyonyi Crawdads – also called “The Poor Man’s Lobster”
+Try some Lake Bunyonyi Crawdads – also called “The Poor Man’s Lobster.”

-8. Boat Ride to Akampene or Punishment Island
+9. Boat Ride to Akampene or Punishment Island

 Many boats would come, people, shouting, calling names, shaming the frightful girl even more.
 Some tried to swim back to the mainland but often died.
-The only way to escape was if a poor man that not afford the bride’ price would come to the Island and rescue a girl.
+The only way to escape was if a poor man that not afford the bride’s price would come to the Island and rescue a girl.

 Dr. Leonard Sharp was a Medical Missionary who established a leprosarium center in 1931 on Bwama Island.
-He, in turn, lived with his family on Njubeera Island which as a barren place when they arrived but turned into a small Tropical paradise.
-Those with Leprosy were brought to the island where they lived and were treated by Dr. Sharp and his associates. it remained open until into the 1950’s Today there are two schools on the island and the students arrive by boat since there is no village on the actual island,
+He, in turn, lived with his family on Njubeera Island, which as a barren place when they arrived but turned into a small Tropical paradise.
+Those with Leprosy were brought to the island where they lived and were treated by Dr. Sharp and his associates.
+It remained open until into the 1950’s Today there are two schools on the island and the students arrive by boat since there is no village on the actual island,

-One is a secondary0Boarding School, the other a primary School.
+One is a secondary Boarding School, the other a primary school.
 We can arrange a visit to the Islands if you would like, Even Dr. Sharp’s great Granddaughter visited the Island while on a Honeymoon safari with us a few years ago.

-10. The Perfect Book to read while visiting Lake Bunyonyi:
+11. The Perfect Book to read while visiting Lake Bunyonyi:

 I found I had accidentally ordered a masterpiece.’

-Andrew Crofts review on Amazon.com said it best.
+Andrew Croft’s review on Amazon.com said it best.

 Zachye, tending cattle in the grasslands of East Africa, and Michael, son of missionaries, are happy in their childhood idyll.
 But the world is changing, propelling them towards tragedy.
-Haunted by guilt and grief they grow up severed from their heritage.
+Haunted by guilt and grief, they grow up severed from their heritage.
 When they both fall in love with the same beautiful woman, they must each face their past and hear their ancestors, if they are to be the one to win her…

 In lyrical prose, Andrew JH Sharp immerses the reader in a world where ancient ways of life and belief are being overwhelmed by the new.
 Neither a bandit-soldier in the remnants of Idi Amin’s army nor a restless and detached surgeon can escape the memory of innocent boyhood.
-An intriguing cast of nomads, missionaries, expatriates and Indian traders share a landscape haunted by ancestral ghosts.
+An intriguing cast of nomads, missionaries, expatriates, and Indian traders share a landscape haunted by ancestral ghosts.
 The reader is drawn to a moving denouement where love and mortality are confronted.

 The Ghosts of Eden by Andrew Sharp

-Things to do and see around Lake Bunyonyi while on a Gorilla Trekking Safari in Uganda – the Perfect Relax and Chill out Add-on for Gorilla Trekkers before returning to Kigali, Rwanda or Entebbe, Uganda for your flight out.
+Things to do and see around Lake Bunyonyi while on a Gorilla Trekking Safari in Uganda – the Perfect Relax and Chillout Add-on for Gorilla Trekkers before returning to Kigali, Rwanda or Entebbe, Uganda for your flight out.